 Often, task management isn’t a standalone function.
 It’s most powerful when integrated into the tools you use every day.
 For many businesses, this means connecting tasks directly to client files, documents, and emails.
 Having everything in one comprehensive platform creates a single source of truth, saving time and preventing important details from getting lost.

-Must-Have Features in a Task Management Tool
+What to Look for in a Task Management Tool

 When you start looking at task management software, the sheer number of options can feel overwhelming.
 They all promise to make your team more productive, but the right tool for you depends on the features it offers.
 To cut through the noise, focus on the core functions that will actually make a difference in your day-to-day work.
 These are the non-negotiables that help teams stay organized, efficient, and aligned.